RSA Australia - QLD, NT, SA, ACT, TAS and WA

 Courses are suitable for bar staff, waiters, bottle shop attendants and anyone else working in licensed premises serving alcohol.

-Note: Each state has it's own liquor legislation and it's own RSA accreditation particular to that state.
+Note: Each state has it's own liquor legislation and it's own RSA requirements particular to that state.
 This means you may need to get more than one certificate if you hope to work in different states.
-Some courses are accrediated for mutiple States - obviously a big advantage for travellers.
+Some courses are accrediated for mutiple States - obviously a big advantage for travellers and Aussies who like to work interstate.

 - Why do I need to complete a Responsible Service of Alcohol course?